-During 2012 and through May 2013, the Foundation's Executive Director's compensation was funded by an organization for which a Foundation board member serves as the general manager.
-The Foundation reimbursed this organization approximately \$47,000 and \$152,000 during 2013 and 2012, respectively, for the Executive Director's compensation.
+Through May 2013, the Foundation's Executive Director's compensation was funded by an organization for which a Foundation board member serves as the general manager.
+The Foundation reimbursed this organization approximately \$47,000 during 2013 for the Executive Director's compensation.